Dragon Quest: Your Story: Plot

-The final battle soon commences with Luca joined by Bjørn and Harry's army as he finally avenges his father, only for a dying Ladja to acquire the spell needed to open the portal.
-Though Alus seals the portal, reality is suddenly distorted by who is supposed to be Grandmaster Nimzo.
-The being explains himself to be a computer virus installed in place of the real Nimzo by a hacker, revealing to Luca that he is playing a virtual simulation of Dragon Quest V while proceeding to delete everything.
-The virus then proceeds to send Luca back to reality, only for Luca's restored real-world memories and the passion for Dragon Quest allowing him to resist.
-Gootrude then reveals himself to be the game's anti-virus program and gives Luca the means of destroying the virus and restoring the game (in the form of the sword belonging to Dragon Quest character Erdrick).
+Joined by Bjørn and Harry's army, the heroes revive Bianca and confront Ladja.
+But as he dies, Ladja manages to open the portal.
+Alus seals it, but reality is suddenly distorted by a mysterious being.
+He deletes their surroundings, and explains that he is a computer virus, and Luca is playing a virtual simulation of Dragon Quest V. He says video games don't matter, but Luca insists they do matter.
+Gootrude then reveals himself to be the game's anti-virus program, and gives Luca the means of destroying the virus and restoring the game (in the form of Erdrick's sword).